LukeMcM89/Team-Profile-Generator/README.md

 # Team-Profile-Generator

-An terminal command line program that generates a dynamic professional team roster based on user selection and input.
+A command-line application that generates a dynamic roster for a professional software engineering team based on user selection and input.
+The input data results in a HTML generated webpage that displays summaries for each employee.

+Video tutorial link:

+Link to repository: